GoThereGit/EvaHan/README.md

 ## Metrics

 Each team will initially have access only to the training data.
 Later, the unlabeled test data will also be released.
 After the assessment, the labels for the test data will also be released.
-The scorer employed for EvaHan is a modified version of the one developed for the ref[4].
 An illustration of the output of the scorer is given in Table 6.
 The evaluation will align the system-generated named entities with the gold standard.
-Then, Named Entity Recognition (NER) will be evaluated: precision, recall, and F1 score will be calculated.
+Then, Named Entity Recognition will be evaluated: precision, recall, and F1 score will be calculated.
 The final ranking of teams will be based on the F1 scores.

 <p style="text-align: center">Table 6.
 Example of scorers' output</p>